Skip to content

 Pitfalls of Lean Portfolio Management

-Strictly following SAFe practices as precisely as possible will not give the desired improvement results.
+Strictly following SAFe® practices as precisely as possible will not give the desired improvement results.
 Unfortunately, 'by the book' does not exist in complex systems or implementations.
-Every organization is different, and we do not take organization specifics like culture or values into account; SAFe will fail to provide benefits.
+We believe every organization is different in any digital transformation.
+If we do not consider organization specifics like culture or values, SAFe will fail to provide benefits.
 In other words: "context matters."

 IMPLEMENT BY PRINCIPLE